Petermann Island: Important Bird Area

+The island has been identified as an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of about 3,000 pairs of gentoo penguins.

+Other birds nesting at the site in smaller numbers include Adélie penguins, imperial shags, Wilson's storm petrels and south polar skuas.

+Sailing directions

+The US Defense Mapping Agency's Sailing Directions for Antarctica (1976) describes Petermann Island as follows:

 History

+Petermann Island was discovered by a German expedition 1873–74, and named by Eduard Dallmann for August Petermann, noted German geographer and founder of Petermanns Mitteilungen.

+The United States Advisory Committee on Antarctic Names (US-ACAN) has rejected the name Lund Island, applied by the Belgian Antarctic Expedition (BelgAE), 1897–99, in favor of the original naming.

-The island was discovered by a German expedition of 1873–74, who named it after geographer August Petermann.
-The French Antarctic Expedition of 1908-10 wintered over aboard ship in a cove on the southeast side of the island, named Port Circumcision because it was spotted 1 January 1909, the traditional day for the Feast of the Circumcision.
+The French Antarctic Expedition (FrAE) of 1908-10 under Jean-Baptiste Charcot wintered over aboard ship in a cove on the southeast side of the island, named Port Circumcision because it was spotted 1 January 1909, the traditional day for the Feast of the Circumcision.

 Huts built by the expedition are gone, although a cairn remains, along with a refuge hut built by Argentina in 1955, and a cross commemorating three members of the British Antarctic Survey who died in a 1982 attempt to cross the sea ice from Petermann to Faraday Station.

-Geography

-A large number of locations on the island have been individually charted and named.
-Unless otherwise specified, the following features were first charted by the French Antarctic Expedition during their winter on the island, and named by Captain Jean-Baptiste Charcot.

-Rouch Point forms the northwest end of Petermann Island.
-It was named for Jules Rouch, the expedition's oceanographer.
-Godfroy Point marks the northern extremity of the island.
-It was named by Captain Charcot for Rene Godfroy, sub-lieutenant on the Pourquoi-Pas.
-Liouville Point marks the northeast end of the island.
-It was named for J. Liouville, the expedition's zoologist.

-Depeaux Point forms the south end of the island.
-Port Circumcision is a cove indenting the southeast side of Petermann Island.
-It was discovered on January 1, 1909.
-In the Roman Catholic calendar, this date is the Feast of the Circumcision of Christ, for which Captain Charcot named the cove.
-The cove served as a base for the Pourquoi-Pas during the 1909 winter season.